senesis/sandbox/compatibility_with_CliMAF.md

   arguments
 - easily describe piping and combining such scripts, using the full flexibility of python
-- keep track of such combinations by building formal expressions in a simple syntax (called **CRS** for CliMAF Reference Syntax); the CRS is notably a way to document the provenance of all CliMAF result and build a unique identifier for each result
+- keep track of such combinations by building formal expressions in a simple syntax (called **CRS** for CliMAF Reference Syntax); the CRS is notably a way to document the provenance of all CliMAF result and to build a unique identifier for each result
 - trigger CRS expression computation only once needed (this is also called 'lazy evaluation')
 - handle a cache of results, which access keys are CRS expressions.